TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/tests/README.md

 # Kapacitor-Unit
 ## Installation

- 1. Navigate to the scripts folder.
+ 1. Navigate to the `scripts` folder.
  2. Run the command: `./initKapacitorUnit.sh`
  3. Next, export the path variable with this command: `export PATH=$PATH:/usr/local/go/bin`
+	 > This makes kapacitor-unit runnable from all locations

- 4. Kapacitor-Unit is now set up!
+ 5. Kapacitor-Unit is now set up!

  ## Writing Unit Tests
-There are two parts to writing unit tests with Kapacitor-Unit.
+There are two parts to writing unit tests with Kapacitor-Unit:
- First of all the framework takes a YAML file as an input with cofigurations for each test to be run.
+ 1. The framework takes a YAML file as an input with cofigurations for each test to be run.
- The other part is modifying a TICK script to be compatable with the framework.
-This is necessary because, being an open source project, Kapacitor-Unit only supports a specific format of TICK script.
+ 2. Some TICK scripts require modification to be compatable with the framework.
+This is because, being an open source project, Kapacitor-Unit only supports a specific format of TICK script.
- For example, having a window clause in the query will cause Kapacitor-Unit to not work correctly, so it needs to be commented out of the test version of a script.
+	 >For example, having a window clause in the query will cause Kapacitor-Unit to not work correctly, so it needs to be commented out of the test version of a script.

 **Here is an example of a unit test configuration in the YAML file:**
 ```